chaldea-center/chaldea-docs/docs/guide/import_https/README.md

 ### Cert-pinning

-Further, JP/NA/KR FGO client will validate the certificate before establish https connection, so the above CA cert will be rejected. ~~Now we need to modify the client app to remove the https cert validation.
-This doc will use the apk mod by [rayshift.io](https://rayshift.io).
-Obviously, Android is supported and only JP and NA(EN) version mods are provided.~~
+Further, JP/NA/KR FGO client will validate the certificate before establish https connection, so the above CA cert will be rejected.

 For CN/TW version, you don't this step, and both Android and iOS version of original FGO clients support https sniffing.